GreyOrange Backend Software Engineer Salary | ₹2.88M-₹3.97M+ | Levels.fyi

 The median Backend Software Engineer compensation in India package at GreyOrange totals ₹3.5M per year.
-View the base salary, stock, and bonus breakdowns for GreyOrange's total compensation packages.
+View the base salary, equity, and bonus breakdowns for GreyOrange's total compensation packages.
 Last updated: 10/8/2025

 Company